Rose Marie Parr

 - Planning and delivery requirements for sustainable NHS pharmaceutical care services

 To support these priorities we have established a set of nine commitments and complementary actions.
 These are focused on achieving excellence in improving and integrating the provision of NHS pharmaceutical care in order to support people through their healthcare journey.
+We have used colour to distinguish between the two priorities: Priority 1 is in blue and Priority 2 is in pink.

 Our vision is for pharmacy as an integral and enhanced part of a modern NHS in Scotland

 These priorities for the future of NHS pharmaceutical care that are set out in this strategy, integrated within a modern digitally-enabled health and social care system in Scotland, have the potential to open up new and rewarding career pathways for pharmacists and pharmacy technicians in increasingly clinical roles.
-I am though, mindful that the demands of professional practice, with its uncertainty, instability, uniqueness and value conflicts will bring about many future challenges and demands for individuals within the pharmacy profession.
+I am though mindful that the demands of professional practice, with its uncertainty, instability, uniqueness and value conflicts will bring about many future challenges and demands for individuals within the pharmacy profession.

 Therefore, I will also ensure that there is a continued focus going forward on supporting the professional pharmacy practitioner, recognising the often difficult judgments and personal commitments required.
 This can be achieved in part through education, developing clinical capability and competence, and enabling leadership development and professionalism.